 March 26 and March 28

 Our discussion of racial biases is not yet complete.
-We have not discussed biases of prosecutors, attorneys, jurors or legislators.
-The literature is vast and we cannot cover it all in a short time.
+We have not discussed biases of prosecutors (e.g. here), attorneys and jurors (e.g. here).
+The literature is vast and we cannot cover it all in a limited time.
 We should move on to another topic.

 We are looking for an explanation of the racial disparities we see in the US criminal justice system.
 Let’s grant for the sake of argument that many individuals in the criminal justice system do have racial biases.
 The question is, how much of the existing racial disparities in the justice system can be accounted for by the racial biases of the individuals in the system?